Shourya1009/python-learning/readme.md

 # 🐍 Python Learning Journey

-A structured collection of notes, beginner-friendly examples, practice scripts, and small projects created while learning Python from scratch.
+A structured collection of notes, beginner-friendly examples, practice scripts, and mini projects created while learning Python from scratch.

-This repository follows a **step-by-step learning path**, starting from core fundamentals and gradually moving toward advanced concepts and practical projects.
+This repository follows a **step-by-step roadmap**, starting with core fundamentals and gradually progressing toward advanced concepts, problem-solving, and real-world projects.

 ---

-## 📚 What You'll Learn Here
+## 📚 What You’ll Learn

-This repository is organized in a progressive order so you can learn Python systematically.
+This repository is organized in a progressive sequence so learners can build Python skills systematically.

 ### 1️⃣ Python Fundamentals